 Don’t pack everything in too tightly.
 Try to leave some small spaces.
 While you are aiming to fill the box you don’t want to pack the stems in so tightly that they are crushing each other.

-Using tubes of different sizes and thickness will not only look aesthetically interesting but will provide habitats for different insects.
+Using tubes of different sizes and thickness will not only look aesthetically interesting but will provide habitats for different beneficial insects.

 Turn an old Plant pot into a Home for Solitary bees